runabrandes/pp5-elegant-essentials/README.md

 - Footer: Implement a standard footer on all pages for additional information (privacy policy), newsletter signup link and social media link (Facebook).

 #### CRUD
-- CRUD was implemented for the reviews section featured in the Elegant Essentials project
+- CRUD was implemented for the reviews section featured in the Elegant Essentials project.
 - Users that are logged into their existing and verified profile can write reviews.
 These require to be authorised prior to them being visible to other users.
 - Logged in users can also update and delete their reviews as desired.
 - When a user decides to update their review, authorisation by an admin is required again before the updated review is visible to other users.